 However, you have to perform the task for non-vaccinated persons.
 Before the 72hours of your travel, you need to take a PDT or pre-departure COVID-19 test.
 Afterward, you will book pay for day-2 and day 8 COVID-19 tests in England.
 Finally, before arrival in England, you should not forget to prepare your passenger locator form in 48 hours.

-Moreover, after reaching the country you must quarantine at home or in the place you are staying for 10 days.
-You have to do a Covid-19 test on or before day 2 and on or after day 8.
+Moreover, after reaching the country, you must be quarantined at home or in the place you are staying for 10 days.
+You have to do a COVID-19 test on or before day 2 and on or after day 8.
 Again, there is a chance to end your quarantine early.
-But, for that, you will require to pay for a private Covid-19 test through the Test to Release scheme.
+But, for that, you will need to pay for a private COVID-19 test through the Test to Release scheme.